Commuting symplectomorphisms and Dehn twists in divisors

 \begin{proof}[Proof of Proposition~\ref{prop:hf_bound_fixp_notrans}] The proposition follows from Lemma~\ref{lem:action_hf_homology_fixloc}, Lemma~\ref{lem:str_le_dim_hf} and Theorem~\ref{th:ell_rel}. \end{proof}

-\begin{remark} As promised in Remark~\ref{rem:alt_proof_bound_intro} we sketch an alternative proof of Proposition~\ref{prop:hf_bound_fixp_notrans} without appealing to Theorem~\ref{th:ell_rel}.
-Suppose for simplicity a symplectomorphism $f:X\to X$ commutes with a symplectic involution $\iota$, $f$ has non-degenerate isolated fixed points, and $d\iota$ acts by $-\id$ on the normal bundle to its fixed locus $X^\ii$.
-Choose the zero Hamiltonian perturbation for $HF(f)$ and an almost complex structure which is $\ii$-invariant at points $ x\in \fix f\cap X^\ii$.
+\begin{remark} As promised in Remark~\ref{rem:alt_proof_bound_intro} we sketch an alternative proof of Proposition~\ref{prop:hf_bound_fixp_notrans} which does not appeal to Theorem~\ref{th:ell_rel}.
+Suppose for simplicity a symplectomorphism $f\co X\to X$ commutes with a symplectic involution $\iota$ and $f$ has non-degenerate isolated fixed points.
+Note that, for general reasons, $d\iota$ acts by $-\id$ on the normal bundle to its fixed locus $X^\ii$.
+For computing $HF^*(f)$, choose the zero Hamiltonian perturbation and an almost complex structure which is $\ii$-invariant at points $ x\in \fix f\cap X^\ii$.
 Then $\ii\hf$ only counts constant solutions $u(s,t)\equiv x\in \fix f\cap X^\ii$.
-(It is clear that the only zero-area solutions are constant, and because $\iota\hf^2=\id$ all positive area solutions cancel.)
+(Because $f$ has isolated fixed points, the only zero-area solutions are constant, and because $\iota\hf^2=\id$, all positive area solutions cancel.)
 However, the sign associated to a constant solution $u$ is not always positive.
 The reason is that we must write the linearised Floer's operator $D_u$ in a trivialisation of $u^*T_xX=S^1\times \R\times T_xX$ which differs by $d\iota(x)$ over the two ends of the cylinder, according to the definition in Subsection~\ref{subsec:coherent_orient_cont}.
 Consider the splitting $T_xX=T_xX^\ii\oplus N_xX^\ii$ into the $+1$ and $-1$ eigenspaces of $d\ii(x)$.
-We can choose the constant trivialisation of $u^*T_xX^\ii$ and get the $\R$-independent operator on this subspace which by deinition carries the positive sign.
-However, the trivialisation of $u^*N_xX^\ii$ cannot be constant (it can for example be a rotation from $\id$ to $-\id$ with parameter $t$), so $D_u$ will not be the canonical $\R$-invariant operator on $N_xX$ and can carry a nontrivial sign from Definition~\ref{def:sign_sec_cyl}.
+We can choose the constant trivialisation of $u^*T_xX^\ii$ and get the $\R$-independent operator on this subspace, which by definition carries the positive sign.
+However, we are not allowed to choose the constant trivialisation of $u^*N_xX^\ii$ (instead, an allowed choice is, for example, a rotation from $\id$ to $-\id$ with parameter $t$), so $D_u$ will not be the canonical $\R$-invariant operator on $N_xX$ and can carry a nontrivial sign from Definition~\ref{def:sign_sec_cyl}.
 We claim that this sign equals $\sgn\det (\id-df(x)|_{N_xX^\ii})$.
-It can be checked using arguments from Subsection~\ref{subsec:index_prob_torus}; a related Lagrangian version of this statement is \cite[Lemma~14.11]{SeiBook08}.
+The computation can be essentially be reduced to the index problem considered in Subsection~\ref{subsec:index_prob_torus}, since $D_u$ can still be chosen independent of one variable; a related Lagrangian version of this statement is \cite[Lemma~14.11]{SeiBook08}.
 Once the signs are known, it is easy to see that $STr(\ii\hf)=L(f|_{\fix \ii})\cdot q^0$:

-The bound $\dim HF(f)\ge L(f|_{\fix \ii})$ follows as in Lemma~\ref{lem:str_le_dim_hf}. \end{remark}
+The bound $\dim HF^*(f)\ge L(f|_{\fix \ii})$ follows as in Lemma~\ref{lem:str_le_dim_hf}. \end{remark}